Skip to main content

 The process to apply for an alternate work schedule is as follows:

-1. Employees interested in an alternate work schedule must complete the alternate work schedules agreement form (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) and submit it to their immediate supervisor for consideration.
+1. Employees interested in an alternate work schedule must complete the Alternate Work Schedule Application (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) and submit it to their immediate supervisor for consideration.

 2. The immediate supervisor will approve or deny the agreement based on criteria referenced in the Flexible Work Arrangements policy and procedures (32500CP) (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) , Section II “Eligibility”, Paragraph “F”, points 1 through 11.